 Dr. Nanette Pinkard graduated from the University of Mississippi Medical Center where she also completed a residency in pathology.
 At the University of Alabama Medical Center at Birmingham she was for several years the principal pulmonary pathologist supporting UAB’s active lung transplant program.
 At Baptist she retains her interest in lung pathology and serves as medical director of microbiology.

 Dr. Anthony Schmidt graduated from the University of Miami School of Medicine and completed a pathology residency at Dartmouth-Hitchcock Medical center, followed by fellowships in transfusion medicine and hematopathology at the University of Iowa.
 He is medical director of Baptist’s blood bank and the hematology, clinical chemistry, and immunochemistry laboratories, and has served as the chairman of the Transfusion Committee at Baptist since 1999.
 He is board-certified in anatomic and clinical pathology as well as transfusion medicine and hematopathology.
+He is currently serving as Chairman of the Department of Pathology.

 What can we help you find?